How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Size and business focus are other factors to consider.
 How?

 Software development companies charge different fees based on their preferred tech stack, and their size.
-For example, blockchain-centric companies will charge lower to create an eCommerce blockchain solution, than others.

 This is primarily due to the availability of experienced programmers in this field within their domain.